-Split a transaction for commission or charges deducted
+How to split a transaction for commission or charges deducted

-How to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, or subcontractor's CIS tax deducted.
+This article explains how to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, or subcontractor's CIS tax deducted.

-So how do you record that receipt so that you account for the charges and don't have your customer's amount permanently looking as though that customer still owes you £25 when they don't?
+So how do you record that receipt so that you account for the charges and don't have your customer's amount permanently looking as though that customer still owes you £26?
+By splitting the Money In transaction.

-1. Increase the amount of the invoice receipt
+1 Increase the amount of the invoice receipt